Chart Color Schemes

 Ceduna features high concentrations of lone person households, with a higher-than-average median household size

-Family households constitute 67.0% of all households, including 25.6% couples with children, 27.8% couples without children, and 11.9% single parent families.
-Non-family households account for the remaining 33.0%, with lone person households at 30.1% and group households comprising 3.1%.
-The median household size is 2.4 people, larger than the Rest of SA average of 2.3.
+Family households account for 67.0% of all households, including 25.6% couples with children, 27.8% couples without children, and 11.9% single parent families.
+Non-family households make up the remaining 33.0%, consisting of 30.1% lone person households and 3.1% group households of the total.
+The median household size is 2.4 people, which is larger than the Rest of SA average of 2.3 people.

 Frequently Asked Questions - Households